BirdLogics/sb3optimizer/README.md

 # sb3optimizer
-Optimizer for the storage size of .sb3 files
+Optimizer for the storage size of .sb3 files.

+I made this just to play with the idea and I am no longer maintaining it.
+I recommend finding a more recent optimizer rather than using this one.

 ## Instructions
 1. Download optimizer.py and put it in a folder.